opendcs/opendcs/README.md

 The short version is, add you're name to the CONTRIBUTORS.md file, and submit changes to the default branch, currently named master.

-As for what to contribute: https://github.com/opendcs/opendcs/projects shows our current major projects, as well as a project each for tracking bugs and features.
+As for what to contribute: https://github.com/opendcs/opendcs/projects shows our current major projects, as well as a project each for tracking bugs and features; Wiki (https://github.com/opendcs/opendcs) pages prefixed with "Project -" will have more information about some projects.
 If you want to contribute and aren't sure where to start that should be a good place to see our plans and priorities; please do not hesitate to ask questions on the mailing list, discussions, or within an issue itself.

 We are currently in the process of some major overhauls to various subsystems and while that